 Natural Blueberry & Carrot Cold Process Soap Recipe

-For this blueberry and carrot cold process soap recipe I cooked the carrots in water halfway through, then added very ripe blueberries and cooked them until both until soft and the water had evaporated.
+To create a natural carrot soap recipe with blueberries, I cooked the carrots in water halfway through, then added very ripe blueberries and cooked them until both until soft and the water had evaporated.
 I then made a vegetable and fruit puree with these homemade soap ingredients using my stick blender.
-As with my other homemade soap recipes that incorporate food products, like my most recent soap recipe for my natural avocado and yogurt homemade soap, I discounted the water by the amount of vegetable and fruit that was incorporated into the soap recipe.
+As with my other homemade soap recipes that incorporate food products, including my soap recipe for my natural avocado and yogurt homemade soap, I discounted the water by the amount of vegetable and fruit that was incorporated into the recipe for carrot soap.

 Blueberry & Carrot Cold Process Soap Recipe